pidevguru/PI-Web-API-Client-DotNet/README.md

 ## Documentation

 All PI Web API server methods are mapped on this client.
-Please refer to [PI Web API help page](/piwebapi/help).
+Please refer to [PI Web API help page](https://docs.aveva.com/bundle/pi-web-api-reference/page/help).

-## Examples

-Please check the [Program.cs](/src/OSIsoft.PIDevClub.PIWebApiClient/LibraryTest/Program.cs) from the LibraryTest project from the Visual Studio solution of this repository.
-Below there are also code snippets written in C# for you to get started using this library:

  ### Create an instance of the PI Web API top level object using Kerberos authentication.

 ```cs
 	PIWebAPI client = new PIWebAPI("https://mywebserver/piwebapi/");